 The system does not scale well

-The system stops to continue to evolve at a certain point.
-Evolutionary steps become too hard; the environment is learned by evolution as much as it can.
-The complexity is too low, so the system gets stuck.
 Every DNA has developed relative to the ecosystem.
 Every genetic encoding can be represented as a point in a high dimensional space (phase space).
 We cannot modify the environment during a simulation because this is like moving the reference point of the phase space.
 The system evolves around the hyperparameters we set.
 They are like constants of our virtual nature.
 Therefore it does not help if we change them.

 Further questions